XRPLF/xrpl-dev-portal/content/tutorials/get-started/build-apps/explore-advanced-use-cases.md

 ---
-html: use-the-dex.html
+html: explore-advanced-use-cases.html
 funnel: Build
 doc_type: Tutorials
 category: Get Started
 subcategory: Build Apps
-blurb: Learn how to use the decentralized exchange.
+blurb: Find out what else you can do on the XRP Ledger.
 cta_text: Build Apps
 filters:
     - interactive_steps
     - include_code
 ---

-# Use the DEX
+# Explore Advanced Use Cases

 Floof tum, tickle bum, jellybean footies curly toes.
 Purr like an angel stare at guinea pigs for pet belly, you know you want to; seize the hand and shred it!.
 Have my breakfast spaghetti yarn purrr pur